mja65/Emu68-Imager/docs/instructions.md

 You will need to copy any missing ADFs to the location you have used and run the check process again.
 Common reasons ADFs could be noted as missing include:
 - The file is missing
 - The ADF you have used has been modified
-- You do not have the correct version of the ADF (e.g. you are installing 3.2.2.1 but have the DiskDcotor ADF from 3.2)
+- You do not have the correct version of the ADF (e.g. you are installing 3.2.2.1 but have the DiskDoctor ADF from 3.2)

 ## Supplying your own additional files